-This course is only open to candidates who have successfully completed and qualified from a three-year counselling or psychotherapy course (at least 600 hours) and who can evidence three years of personal therapy during the course (minimum of 40 hours a year – signed by therapist) and substantial number of clinical hours (signed log by supervisor).
+This course is only open to candidates who have successfully completed and qualified from a three-year counselling or psychotherapy course (at least 600 hours) and who can evidence three years of personal psychotherapy during the course (minimum of 40 hours a year - signed by a psychotherapist who is BACP accredited/UKCP or BAP registered) and a substantial number of clinical hours (signed log by supervisor who must be BACP accredited or UKCP registered).
 As this is such an advanced course a second interview is usually required where the candidate presents a case demonstrating the ability to make reflective comments on actual interventions and use of counter-transference and transference.
 Strong evidence of personal readiness will also be required.
+The successful applicant will already be BACP reg or UKCP reg.

 Why the Post-Qualifiying Diploma?